On this page:

 3 |

-In Fundamentals of Client Care, safe client-handling techniques and effective verbal and non-verbal communication skills are developed through the integration of theory and practice emphasizing the principles of client-centred care.
+in this course, safe client-handling techniques and effective verbal and non-verbal communication skills are developed through the integration of theory and practice emphasizing the principles of client-centered care.
 In the laboratory, safe practices and infection control measures are applied to all activities including the safe lifting, transferring and positioning of clients, using wheelchairs and conducting range of motion exercises.
-Biomechanical principles in rehabilitation and client monitoring practices are also examined in order to promote safe client contact in the workplace.
-Equivalents:
+Biomechanical principles in rehabilitation and client monitoring practices are also examined in order to promote safe client contact in the workplace. |

 3 |